robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

 __ `JSON format`_
 __ `Supported file formats`_

-.. note:: `--parseinclude` is new in Robot Framework 6.1.
+.. note:: :option:`--parseinclude` is new in Robot Framework 6.1.

 Selecting files by extension
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~